willh99/ASIC-VLSI/README.md

 The first few labs and homeworks are fairly trivial Verilog scripts and tests for simple pieces of hardware such as full adders.

-The real interesting stuff lyes in lab 5 and beyond where a TinyMIPS ALU has be coded, tested, and synthesized using Cadence Encounter, Simvision, and Tetramax.
+The real interesting stuff lies in lab 5 and beyond where a TinyMIPS ALU has be coded, tested, and synthesized using Cadence Encounter, Simvision, and Tetramax.
 The final project consists of a TinyMIPS (aka TimyMIPS) ALU.
 The modules can be found in`project/hw_files/src/mips.v`.
 The ALU supports the following 8-bit operations:

   * Addition	(add)
   * Subtraction	(sub)